aleksati/hardanger-fiddle-performance-analysis/README.md

 </p>
 <p align="center">In this tool we define <b>timing patterns</b> as a sequence of <b>note duration ratios</b>. (see <b>Further work suggestions</b> below for comments on this..)</p>

-* In this tool, we import the JSON we created (and exported) in the "tool nr.1 and 2".
-The JSON creates the score and every feature that is available in the first tool.
+* In this tool, we import the dictionary we created (and exported) in "tool nr.1 and 2".
+The dictionary creates the score and every feature that is available in the first tool.

 * If we manually select a region in the score, for instance 3 successive notes with our mouse, the program will collect the timing pattern of the selected region and find other regions in the performance where the same timing pattern occurs.
-Then it colors the regions and plots them for visual inspection.
+Then it colors the found regions and plots them for visual inspection.
 	* Since the ratios in question are very specific (percentages with 2 or more decimal points), it's unlikely we find any 100% pattern matches of a manually selected region.
 Therefore, the tool features a "scale" slider.
 This slider lets you round all ratios to nearest N, making pattern finding much easier.
 So the higher the "scale" number is, the more patterns you will find.

 * We can plot various musical properties which enables quick inspection of commonalities across regions that share the same timing pattern.
 In the prototype, I feature these plotting possibilities: